ZinaWael/Mechatronics-Portfolio/README.md

 # Mechatronics Engineering Portfolio

 Welcome!
-I am a Mechatronics Engineering student at the German University in Cairo (GUC).
+I am a 3rd year Mechatronics Engineering student at the German University in Cairo (GUC).
 This master repository serves as a centralized hub documentation for my academic work, personal projects, and engineering research across robotics, embedded systems, automation, and software engineering.

 ---